Statement of Purpose

 In the interests of acting fairly referrals are normally taken up in date order of referral; however, some priority may be given to pupils with severe emotional and behavioural disorders.
 Schools are advised to prioritise referrals and will be given assistance in doing so by their psychologist.

-Referrals from other
+Referrals from other sources

 Referrals may be made for example, by parents, Education Welfare Service, Board Officers (Special Education and Transfer sections), Community Paediatricians, GPs, Health Visitors, Speech and Language Therapists and Social Services.
 Occasionally older pupils may refer themselves.